Madgvox/unity-scene-groups/README.md

 To open a multi-scene, simply open it in the project window like you would a normal scene!

 ## Changelog

+### 0.2.0

+- **Breaking Change**: Now supports adding unloaded scenes to your MultiScene assets.
+This is a breaking change to previous versions.
+- Some additional labels added for clarity.

 ### 0.1.1